 - Severe scarring of your liver.
 Mavyret isn’t used for treating hepatitis C if you have severe cirrhosis.
 However, Epclusa can be used with the drug ribavirin for this purpose.

-To treat hepatitis C with Mavyret, you take three tablets together with food once each day.
-You do this for 8 to 16 weeks, depending on your condition and past treatments.
-This dosage is the same for both adults and children.
+To treat hepatitis C with Mavyret, adults and children ages 12 years and older take three tablets together with food once each day.
+You’ll take Mavyret for 8, 12, or 16 weeks, depending on your condition and past treatments.
+The dosage for children ages 3 years to less than 12 years is below under “Mavyret dosage for children.”

 The dosage for Epclusa depends on whether you’re an adult or child.
 Adults take one Epclusa tablet with or without food once each day for 12 weeks.
 For children’s dosage, see “Epclusa dosage in children” below.